More expensive than Ronaldo: Misfiring Morata granted yet another second chance at Juventus | Goal.com

 The Spain international also boasts the kind of versatility admired by his new boss, who has been at pains to point out that his footballing philosophy is more preoccupied with fluidity and functionality than formations and flair.

-Morata, in that sense, should fit right in, given he has never been a conventional No.9.
+Morata, in that sense, should fit right in, given he has never been a conventional number nine.
 Indeed, he had to learn how to play as a wide attacker in his days with Real Madrid Castilla because Joselu was the team's first-choice centre-forward.

 Pirlo obviously knows Morata's strengths – and weaknesses – well, given they played together at Juve during the club's run to the final of the 2014-15 Champions League, with the striker netting five times in the knockout stage.